Jargon buster part 2: a guide to photographic printing terms

 A colour gamut is the range of hues which a certain system, such as your monitor or your printer, is able to reproduce.
 The larger the gamut, the more saturated colours are available.

-DPI means dots per ink.
+DPI means dots per inch.
 Basically, the amount of ink dots deposited onto the paper by your printer.
 In simple terms, the more dots, the better the image.

 CMYK stands for Cyan, Magenta, Yellow, and Key.
 Key is another name for black.
 These are the four basic ink colours used in standard printers.
 Most printers reproduce a variety of different colours and shades by layering these colors in specific ways.
 However, as with most things, the colour gamut of a CMYK is limited.